FASTest Brucella Canis

-In males the main sign is epididymitis of one or both testes, and infertility.
+In males, the main sign is epididymitis of one or both testes, and infertility.
 Testicular atrophy and a moist scrotal dermatitis may be present.
 Semen from infected males usually contains large numbers of abnormal sperm and inflammatory cells, especially during the first 3 post-infection months.
-Chronically infected males may have no sperm, or reduced numbers of immature sperm.
-Non-specific signs in both sexes include lethargy, loss of libido, premature aging and generalised lymph node enlargement.
+Chronically infected males may have no sperm or reduced numbers of immature sperm.
+Non-specific signs in both sexes include lethargy, loss of libido, premature ageing and generalised lymph node enlargement.

 Brucella Canis can be transmitted dog to dog by the following ways:

 - Urine (both dog to dog and dog to human)